Couples Therapy to Negotiate the End of Your Relationship? Absolutely!

 While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly negotiate the details of the end of your relationship.

 Relationships are hard – and the end of them often feels harder.

-Emotions are high, people are hurting, and they might not be thinking of needs over wants.
+- they might not be thinking of needs over wants

 They may want the other person to hurt like they are.

-Or they simply are so weighed down that they cannot think clearly about why they need to walk away from the relationship.
+Or, they simply are so weighed down that they cannot think clearly about why they need to leave the relationship.